-CSC6278 Evaluating Diagnosis Studies (2 credits)
+CSC6279 Evaluating Systemic Reviews, Diagnosis & Harm Studies (2 credits)

-This course focuses on the critical appraisal of systematic reviews, diagnostic studies and prognosis studies.
-Hands-on practice and application of key concepts will be used to encourage effective problem-solving strategies and future application of evidence-informed practice in the clinical experience.
-(2+0)
+This course focuses on the critical appraisal of scientific studies focused on diagnosis, harm and systematic review methodologies.
+Hands-on practice and application of key concepts will be used to encourage accurate interpretation of scholarly publications' outcomes.
+Successful students will be able to read and evaluate the quality and generalizability of studies in these areas, which will be essential later in the program when students apply evidence-informed practice (EIP) skills in clinical situations (2+0)